childtheme/uncode/README.md

+Here are list of plugins for Uncode users:

 1. Wireframe Import Blocker for Wireframe plugin.
 This plugin allow users to block specific elements from Wireframe demo imports in the Uncode theme.